-Our plan has people and free interpreter services available to answer questions from disabled and non-English speaking members.
-We can also give you information in languages other than English, braille, in large print, or other alternate formats at no cost if you need it.
+Our plan has free interpreter services available to answer questions from non-English speaking members and we have written materials available in languages other than English.
+We can also give you information in braille, in large print, or other alternate formats at no cost if you need it.
 We are required to give you information about the plan's benefits in a format that is accessible and appropriate for you.
-To get information from us in a way that works for you, please call Member Services (phone numbers are printed on the back cover of this booklet).
+To get information from us in a way that works for you, please call Member Services.